-FMD RapSDI program calls for applications to support short-term innovative and high-impact projects.
+FMD RapSDI supports short-term innovative and high-impact projects led by practicing family physicians.
 No previous research experience is required.
-Physicians selected as FMD RapSDI Scholars will serve as Principal Investigators for their projects and will receive support and mentorship from AAFP NRN Staff to develop and refine a research protocol, perform project activities, and conduct data analysis.
+Physicians selected as FMD RapSDI Scholars will serve as Principal Investigators for their projects, and will receive support and mentorship from AAFP NRN staff to develop and refine a research protocol, perform project activities, and conduct data analysis.
 Scholars have the opportunity to participate in one or more research conferences/meetings and author a manuscript in a peer-reviewed journal.

 To be eligible to apply, the applicants must be: